The Next 125 Impact Report Banner. Image showing mom with two young children, smiling. Logo of The Next 125 Campaign and logo of YWCA Metro Vancouver

 New Housing Communities

-Thanks to your generous donations to The Next 125 campaign, YWCA Pacific Spirit Terrace, YWCA May Brown Place, YWCA Moiz and Nadia Place and the new YWCA Grange Street have been added to our growing number of safe and affordable housing communities.
+Thanks to your generous donations to The Next 125 campaign, YWCA Pacific Spirit Terrace, YWCA May Brown Place, YWCA Moiz and Nadia Place and the new YWCA Marion's Place have been added to our growing number of safe and affordable housing communities.

 The recently completed YWCA Moiz and Nadia Place is our first housing community located in Richmond and a multi-generational model that includes dedicated units for single women who are aged 55+.
 Residents have full access to building amenities including a wellness centre, an early childhood development hub, an outdoor area and multi-purpose spaces in a vibrant neighbourhood.
 Residents can also connect with other YWCA programs such as legal education, child care, bursaries and employment programs.

-YWCA Grange Street, our newest development, will extend YWCA housing into Burnaby.
+YWCA Marion's Place, our newest development, will extend YWCA housing into Burnaby.
 Scheduled to open in 2025, construction is now underway and we are looking for generous supporters to contribute donations for this development which will create 32 additional new homes for women and families.

 894